Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons21.md

 >> `Blue buttons:` view and pure functions

 - The `fund` function allows us to send ETH to the contract `(minimum 5 USD)`.
 The `owner` of the contract is our MetaMask account, as the `constructor` sets the deployer as the owner.

+- 🗒️ NOTE

+>> If the `fund` function is called without any value or with less than 5 USD, you will encounter a gas estimation error, indicating insufficient ETH, and gas will be wasted.